 It is all rooted in two words – context and expectations.

-This clip succinctly captures the main spirit driving the markets.
 Let me give you a simple example that will make things clearer.
 I work in the City of London, where a coffee from Starbucks costs roughly £3.60 nowadays (May 2019).
 The price isn’t much different in near-by coffee chains.
 This has anchored my perception of value of a cup of coffee to that price tag.
 Recently, I was in Switzerland, where I bought the same coffee and it costed me roughly £7 after converting from Swiss Francs to British Pounds.
 Needless to say, I was shocked by the price difference and found it very expensive.
 Now, imagine a Swiss person coming to London and buying the same coffee.
 They will find it cheap, because for them the £7 price is what they would consider normal.
 The product and the quality are the same.
 Allow me to introduce the first oversimplification – we are ignoring inflation, the concept of purchasing power parity, interest rate expectations, transportation costs, etc. Only later did I found an article by Voucherbox that the most expensive coffee cup globally was actually in Switzerland.

 The prices are as of 3 years ago, but you get the idea.